jademh/taramh/README.md

 # Set up

-You will need to create a .env file in the project root with your Contentful API Keys
+You will need to create a .env file in the project root with your Contentful API Keys and Google Analytics tracking id

 SPACE_ID=xxx
 ACCESS_TOKEN=xxx
+GA_TAG=xxx

 ```sh
 $ npm install